pvswie/Local-network-testtool/README.md

 This tool is designed to run 24/7/365 logging issues with the (wifi) network being tested.

 System requirements:
-- A client running the python3 test script.
+- Python3 to run this test script.
 The script has been tested to work on linux and termux/android.
 - A iperf2 and/or iperf3 server, preferably inside the local (home) network, e.g. on the internet router.

 Why I created this script: